stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 Note that there might be even more complex use cases, where the lack of the proposed solution would lead to even more nested `if let`  and for-in loops.

-(One might argue that optional chaining is not necessary here, because you _can_ use the according `if let` expressions — but note that could be used as an argument against optional chaining at other places, too.)
+(One might argue that optional chaining is not necessary here, because you _can_ use the according `if let` expressions — but note that the same argument could be used against optional chaining at other places.)

 From the rejected proposal [SE-0231](https://github.com/apple/swift-evolution/blob/main/proposals/0231-optional-iteration.md):